 Dr. Cal Van Aacken, Learning Lab Coordinator at the Student Learning Assistance Center, Texas State University was the keynote speaker.
 His talk was titled, “Veterans Transitioning to Graduate School: What it is like and what you can do to support them.”
 He also provided a list of resources available both on campus and in the San Marcos community.

-Concurrent panel sessions with student presentations were held all day long on November 6th.
-Graduate students from various disciplines received feedback from faculty panel chairs and Graduate House representatives and other graduate students served as moderators of some of the panels.
+Concurrent panel sessions with student presentations were held throughout the day on November 16.
+Faculty provided feedback to students making both poster and paper presentations by serving as chairs and respondents of the various sessions.
+Graduate House representatives served as moderators of some of the panels.

 Common Experience; College of Applied Arts; McCoy College of Business Administration